Price

 Costs

-Please keep in mind this trip offers some free time to pursue activities that interest you.
+Please keep in mind that this trip offers some free time to pursue activities that interest you.
 Make sure you look over all of the optional activities and note these additional costs when deciding whether you can afford this program.
-Breakfasts and a few dinners are included in this trip, giving you the opportunity to eat out according to your own resources.
-The prices below are in U.S. Dollars and are rough estimates so you can budget your trip.
+The prices below are rough estimates for budgeting your trip.

 Tour Company Fee